 The SIP is monitored after each of our district assessment cycles to measure student performance trends in meeting our goals.
 We also review sections of our SIP through monthly SIP Teaching & Learning meetings, PLCs or site-embedded professional development.
 Through the work of our MTSS & SBLT we progress monitor our student subgroups focusing on those with the largest achievement gaps to determine if interventions are having a positive impact on student learning and if the achievement gap is closing.
 A mid-year reflection and 90 day action plan are also developed and implemented to address any identified deficiencies.
 Revisions are made to 90 day action plan as needed.
 Potential revisions to the SIP are reviewed following each district assessment cycle, as well as after each grading period.

 Demographic Data

 2023-24 Status Active

 (per MSID File) Active

-School Type and Grades Served Other School
+School Type and Grades Served Elementary School

 (per MSID File) PK-5

 Primary Service Type K-12 General Education

-(per MSID File) N-12 Ocheral Education
+(per MSID File) K-12 General Education

 2022-23 Title I School Status No

 2022-23 Minority Rate 19%

 2022-23 Economically Disadvantaged (FRL) Rate 34%

 Charter School No

-RAISE School Data will be uploaded when available
+RAISE School No

 2021-22 ESSA Identification ATSI

 Eligible for Unified School Improvement Grant (UniSIG) No

-2021-22 ESSA Subgroups Represented
+2021-22 ESSA Subgroups Represented Students With Disabilities (SWD)

-(subgroups with 10 or more students)
+(subgroups with 10 or more students) Hispanic Students (HSP)

-(subgroups below the federal threshold are identified with an asterisk)
+(subgroups with 10 of more students) (subgroups below the federal threshold are identified with an White Students (WHT)

+asterisk) Economically Disadvantaged Students

+asterisk) (FRL)

 2021-22: A

-2020-21: A
+2019-20: A

-School Grades History 2019-20: A
+School Grades History 2018-19: A

-2018-19: A

 2017-18: B

 School Improvement Rating History

 DJJ Accountability Rating History